spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 Cantera is a suite of tools for problems involving chemical kinetics, thermodynamics and transport process (see `cantera documentation <https://cantera.org>`__).

-We provide some functionalities based on cantera in |scpy| .
+We provide some functionalities based on cantera in `SpectroChemPy` .
 If you want to use it you need first to install cantera:

 .. sourcecode:: bash